Marlon Samuels: Return in 2010

 Samuels' two-year ban expired on 9 May 2010, and he subsequently returned to playing for Jamaica.
 West-Indian chief selector Clyde Butts stated that the door was open for Samuels to serve the Windies in international cricket provided that he proved himself on the domestic circuit.
 During the 2011 World Cup in February and March, all-rounder Dwayne Bravo suffered an injury and the West Indies Cricket Board asked Samuels to fly out to act as a replacement.
 Samuels declined, stating that he did not yet feel ready, but that he was targeting a return during India's tour of the West Indies in June and July.

-The West Indians were knocked out from the quarter finals of the World Cup, and in the team's first engagement after was hosting Pakistan in April and May.
+The West Indians were knocked out from the quarter-finals of the World Cup, and in the team's first engagement after was hosting Pakistan in April and May.
 When the T20I squad was announced, four uncapped players were included and Samuels was recalled, marking a return to the squad for the first time since the expiration of his ban.
 Samuels returned to the Test side for the second Test and scored a half-century in his first innings.

 Golden years

 Samuels was selected in the West Indies Test squad to tour England after the IPL.
 In the first Test Samuels combined with Chanderpaul in a 157-run stand.
 However, with England batting on the final day to win the match Samuels was asked to bowl.
 His part-time off spin was called upon as the West Indies had entered the match without a specialist spinner, while Shannon Gabriel was injured and Fidel Edwards ineffective.
 Samuels scored his third Test century in his next innings, and combined with captain Darren Sammy to score 204 runs, the second-highest partnership for the West Indies' seventh wicket.

 Samuels was named man of the match in the final of the 2012 ICC World Twenty20, in which the West Indies beat Sri Lanka by 36 runs to claim the title.
 He scored 78 off 56 balls, an innings which included six sixes and three fours.
-He was named in the 'Team of the Tournament' for the 2012 T20 World Cup by the ICC.
-For his performances in 2012, he was named in the Test XI and T20I XI of the year by Cricinfo.
+For his performances in 2012, he was named in the Test XI and T20I XI of the year by ESPNcricinfo.

 During the pool match against Zimbabwe in 2015 Cricket World Cup, Samuels scored his 8th ODI century.
 He along with Chris Gayle scored record breaking 372 run for the second wicket, which is the highest ever partnership for any wicket in ODIs.
 In the match, Gayle recorded first double century in World Cup history as well.

 Samuels was also named man of the match in the final of the 2016 ICC World Twenty20 in which he scored an unbeaten 85 off 66 balls to help West Indies beat England by 4 wickets and capture their second World Twenty20 title.
 Samuels was later named as the 2016 West Indies' ODI Player of the Year and Cricketer of the Year.